Summer Learning Loss Statistics (And Tips To Promote Learning All Summer Long)

 - Go on walks and explore your city

 The use of technology offers many opportunities to encourage summer learning.
-Through promoting vital skills like problem solving and critical thinking, educational games are a valuable way to allow technology to your summer learner.
+Educational games and toys are a valuable way to use technology in the summer months.
+These activities promote essential skills such as problem-solving and critical thinking.

 - Challenge your child to a new high score on an educational app